googleapis/java-bigtable/README.md

 To get help, follow the instructions in the [shared Troubleshooting document][troubleshooting].

+## Transport

+Cloud Bigtable uses gRPC for the transport layer.

 ## Supported Java Versions

 Java 8 or above is required for using this client.